 Decorate a room entirely in neutrals, and while it will likely be attractive, it may also be a bit dull.
 Choose a palette of all gray for your bedroom and again, you’ll probably end up with a space that looks nice, but might also be somewhat chilly or grim.
 But marry the two together, and you’ll love the results: a room that is warm and yet not dated, tranquil but not cold, elegant but not stuffy, contemporary but not stark.
-If you’re looking for an extremely versatile—but still fairly safe –... palette for your bedroom, it’s hard to go wrong when you mix gray with soft whispers of white, cream and tan.Continue to 2 of 9 below.
+If you’re looking for an extremely versatile—but still fairly safe—palette for your bedroom, it’s hard to go wrong when you mix gray with whispers of white, cream, and tan.

 Gray and Neutral in a Teen’s Room

 It’s not only adults who love the calm and contemporary combination of gray and soft neutrals.
 Many preteens and teens also love the look.
 The room shown here gets it right: the star-spangled gray-and-white bedding is lots of fun, but the simple, rustic wooden bedside tables, nubby cream area rug, and industrial-inspired lighting fixtures all combine to create a definitely grownup vibe.Continue to 2 of 7 below.

 02 of 07